 Vernon in Oneida County, New York — The American Northeast (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: Churches & Religion • Native Americans.
-In addition, it is included in the Unitarian Universalism (UUism) series list.
-A significant historical year for this entry is 1818.
+Topics.
+This historical marker is listed in this topic list: Industry & Commerce.
+A significant historical year for this entry is 1839.

 Location.
-43° 4.75′ N, 75° 32.463′ W. Marker is in Vernon, New York, in Oneida County.
-Marker is at the intersection of West Seneca Street (New York State Route 5) and North Sconondoa Street, on the right when traveling west on West Seneca Street.
+43° 4.745′ N, 75° 32.437′ W. Marker is in Vernon, New York, in Oneida County.
+Marker is at the intersection of West Seneca Street (New York State Route 5) and South Sconondoa Street, on the right when traveling east on West Seneca Street.
 Touch for map.
-Marker is in this post office area: Vernon NY 13476, United States of America.
+Marker is at or near this postal address: 5238 West Seneca Street, Vernon NY 13476, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Vernon Bank (within shouting distance of this marker); The Oneida Country (approx. 3˝ miles away); Site of the Battle of Oriskany (approx. 3˝ miles away); James Dean Home (approx. 3.8 miles away); Lest We Forget Lock Company (approx. 6˝ miles away); Town of Stockbridge World War Memorial (approx. 6.8 miles away); Kirkland College (approx. 7 miles away).
+Mission Church (within shouting distance of this marker); The Oneida Country (approx. 3˝ miles away); Site of the Battle of Oriskany (approx. 3˝ miles away); James Dean Home (approx. 3.8 miles away); Lest We Forget (approx. 5.6 miles away); Lock Company (approx. 6˝ miles away); Town of Stockbridge World War Memorial Kirkland College (approx. 6.9 miles away).
 Touch for a list and map of all markers in Vernon.